 Speaker: Prof. Rahul Jain

-Biography: Rahul Jain is the K. C. Dahlberg Early Career Chair and Associate Professor of Electrical Engineering, Computer Science* and ISE* (*by courtesy) at the University of Southern California (USC).
-He received a B.Tech from the IIT Kanpur, and an MA in Statistics and a PhD in EECS from the University of California, Berkeley.
-Prior to joining USC, he was at the IBM T J Watson Research Center, Yorktown Heights, NY.
-He has received numerous awards including the NSF CAREER award, the ONR Young Investigator award, an IBM Faculty award, the James H. Zumberge Faculty Research and Innovation Award, and is currently a US Fulbright Scholar.
-His interests span reinforcement learning, stochastic control, statistical learning, stochastic networks and game theory, and power systems and transportation on the applications side.
-The talk is based on joint work with a number of outstanding students and postdocs who are now faculty members at top places.
+Rahul Jain is the K. C. Dahlberg Early Career Chair and (since spring 2013) an Associate Professor in the EE, CS & ISE Departments at the University of Southern California, Los Angeles.
+He received his B.Tech from IIT Kanpur, and an MA in Statistics and a PhD in EECS from the University of California, Berkeley.
+Prior to joining USC in the Fall 2008, he was at the IBM T. J. Watson Research Center, Yorktown Heights, NY.
+He is a recipient of the NSF CAREER award in 2010, the ONR Young Investigator award in 2012, an IBM Faculty award in 2010, and the James H. Zumberge Faculty Research and Innovation Award in 2009.
+His main interests are in stochastic models, statistical learning and game theory.
+Of late, he has also been working on statistical learning, queueing theory, risk-aware stochastic optimization, and power system economics.
+He also has recent interest in scheduling problems in healthcare and has been working with a number of hospitals.

 420 Westwood Plaza - 6th Flr., Los Angeles CA 90095